MagdalenaOlak/Java_solutions/README.md

 		}

-- [Recursion](https://gist.github.com/MagdalenaOlak/b1fc17a476d11cff012daacc9f09d002) - On the console, write the numbers from 3 to 1, then the word 'Finidhed' and then the numbers from 1 to 3, using recursion.
+- <a name=""></a>[Recursion](https://gist.github.com/MagdalenaOlak/b1fc17a476d11cff012daacc9f09d002) - On the console, write the numbers from 3 to 1, then the word 'Finidhed' and then the numbers from 1 to 3, using recursion.

 		public class Recursion {